viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 > **Note:** This does _not_ limit how many verification requests the server handles concurrently, only the size of what is essentially its verifier cache.

+## `SHORT_VIPER_NAMES`

+When enabled, Viper identifiers derived from Rust items use the item's short name (e.g. `Foo`) instead of its full definition path (e.g. `my_crate::module::Foo`).
+This is useful for debugging but may result in name collisions (in which case the generated Viper programs will fail to compile).

 ## `SHOW_IDE_INFO`

 When enabled, we emit various json data structures containing information about the program, its encoding, and the results of the verification.
 This flag intended for prusti-assistant (IDE).